-This option is available only to those who enter the program with a Master's degree in Mathematics or Applied Mathematics.
-To qualify for the accelerated coursework requirement, the student must successfully complete the entire Preliminary Exam requirement (section 3.2.2) before the start of the first semester (that is, by passing all required exams on the first possible date).
+To qualify for the accelerated coursework requirement, the student must successfully complete the first tier of the Preliminary Requirement (section 3.2) before the start of the first semester (that is, by passing all required exams on the first possible date).
 Such an attempt at the exams counts as one of the student's regular allowed attempts.
+Additionally, the student must complete the second tier before the start of the third semester.

-Upon successful completion of the accelerated Preliminary Exam requirement, the accelerated course requirement is 30 credits, subject to the following conditions.
+The accelerated course requirement is 30 credits, subject to the following conditions:

-- 1. MATH 600, MATH 602, and MATH 672 may not be counted towards the requirement. - 2.
+- 1. MATH 600 and MATH672 may not be counted towards the requirement. - 2.
 At least 24 credits of MATH courses at the 600 level or above, exclusive of courses designated in the catalog as not counting towards graduate degrees in mathematics. - 3.
 A maximum of 9 credits of MATH courses at the 600 level. - 4.
 A maximum of 12 credits total from MATH 868 (Research) and MATH 870 (Reading) combined. - 5.
 A maximum of 3 credits at the 600 level or above in non-MATH courses, unless special permission is granted in advance by the Graduate Committee.

 3.2.2.
-Preliminary Examination
+Preliminary Requirement